QuickBooks HelpQuickBooksHelpIntuit

 • Make sure all employee details are correct before running payroll.

-A P60 summarises an employee’s pay and deductions for the tax year.
-You must give these to employees by 31 May 2025.
+P60 forms summarise each employee’s total pay and deductions for the tax year.

 And that's it!
 You've successfully completed your final payroll for this tax year.